 OECD Home › Employment › More News

-Unit labour costs (ULCs) in the OECD area rose by 0.3% in the second quarter of 2012, driven by continued increases in labour compensation per unit of labour input.
+Unit labour costs (ULCs) in the OECD area rose by 0.2% in the third quarter of 2012, driven by continued increases in labour compensation per unit of labour input.

-The OECD unemployment rate increased slightly to 8.0% in July 2012 compared with 7.9% in the previous month.
+The OECD unemployment rate rose by 0.1 percentage point to 8.0% in October 2012 compared to the previous month.

 An interview with Sigbjørn Johnsen, Minister of Finance, Norway.

 High female participation in the workforce has a decisive effect on a country’s performance, as Norway shows.